nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 the `EditCommand` class, there is a `EditPersonDescriptor` nested class which takes in all the updated details of the friend to be edited.

-MineFriends will then call the "createEditedPerson" method which will create a new person with new details.
+MineFriends will then call the `createEditedPerson` method which will create a new person with new details.
 This will then invoke a call to the `ModelManager` class to set the new person in the addressBook.